RDFLib/prez/README.md

 ### Environment Variables

-You need to configure at least 1 environment variable for Prez to run.
+You need to configure at least one environment variable for Prez to run.
 The full set of available variables are found in `prez/config.py`.

 #### Minimal